Accessibility in the BC Public Service

 The Managers' Guide to Reasonable Accommodation is intended for managers and supervisors of the BC Public Service.

-The guide is key to being an inclusive employer, respond effectively to individual accommodation needs, fulfill responsibilities and meet Where Ideas Work 2020 goals.
+The guide is part of being an inclusive employer, responding effectively to individual accommodation needs, fulfilling responsibilities and meeting Where Ideas Work 2023 (PDF, 1.3MB) goals.

 Work-Able Internship Program